-Through the framework of the National Curriculum, we aim to involve our children in practical work to develop their skills.
+Through the framework of the 2014 National Curriculum, we intend:

 - To equip children to use themselves as starting points for learning about science, and to build on their enthusiasm and natural sense of wonder about the world.

-- To encourage and enable pupils to offer their own suggestions, and to be creative in their approach to science, and to gain enjoyment from their scientific work.
+- To encourage and enable pupils to offer their own suggestions, to be independent thinkers, to be creative in their approach to science, and to gain enjoyment from their scientific work.

 - To enable children to develop their skills of co-operation through working with others, and to encourage where possible, ways for children to explore science in forms which are relevant and meaningful to them.

-- To teach scientific enquiry through contexts taken from the National Curriculum for science.
+- To develop scientific enquiry through contexts taken from the National Curriculum 2014 for science.